 INSA Medal for Young Scientists

-The award of an Academy medal to a Young Scientist shall be made in recognition of notable contributions to any branch of science or technology, recognized by the Academy, on the basis of work carried out in India.
+The award of an Academy medal to a Young Scientist shall be made in recognition of notable contributions to any branch of science or technology, recognized by the Academy, The research carried out in India independently by the nominees will be taken into consideration for the award.

-Any citizen of India who has not attained the age of 35 years on December 31, of the year preceding the year of award, shall be eligible for the award.
+Any citizen of India who has not attained the age of 40 years on December 31, of the year preceding the year of award, shall be eligible for the award..
+OCI/PIO card holders working in India for at least 5 years are eligible for nomination for this award.

 Number of Awards